 “I think that good policy is also good politics for Republicans.
-Even if they take the most cynical view of the Blair House meeting, I recommend they take the invitation at face value and attempt to participate constructively.
+Even if they take the most cynical view of the Blair House meeting, I recommend they take the invitation at face value and attempt to participate constructively.• Show up as invited.

 • Focus your public comments on substance more than process.
 Republican leaders are spending too much time on a “start over” message.
 I would instead talk about why you oppose the House-passed and Senate-passed bills, and how you are open to any legislative process and solution that addresses those problems.
-Since the policy problems are core to the bill, you achieve the same effect, but you will be getting your substantive message out rather than looking like you’re bickering over process.
+Since the policy problems are core to the bill, you achieve the same effect, but you will be getting your substantive message out rather than looking like you’re bickering over process.◦ The bills create a nearly trillion dollar entitlement program when we know that entitlement spending drives our long-term budget problem.

 ◦ The bills slow the growth of Medicare spending (a good thing) but then turn around and respend that money on a new spending program (bad).